-Rank Location SP M Goal Objective Time Frame Progress to Date 0001 ALL 01 07 Upgrading SIS to a next generation commercial product Work with planning teams and Consultants to help define next generation ERP needs 36 months In process 0002 ALL 04 07 Upgrade Network Infrastructure from 1 GHz backbone to 10 GHz backbone Year 1 - Upgrade the core routers and switches \$2M project.
+Rank Location SP M Goal Objective Time Frame Progress to Date 0000 ALL 00 00 Purchase and implement KnowBe4 Security Awareness and phishing orchestration software to bolster data security Improve awareness, reduce clicking on phishing links, automate responses to phishing attacks.
+6 months Completed 0000 ALL 04 06 Implement effective software tools for Windows OS support for onsite and remote environments.
+Build out additional Microsoft tools on the web for Endpoint Management 0001 ALL 01 07 Upgrading SIS to a next generation commercial product Work with planning teams and Consultants to help define next generation ERP needs 36 months - SIG Corp for consulting help to define needs via business process analysis and surveys.
+Also, use SIG for procurement management - SRJC staff and faculty participation in planning and implementation - IT Staff for planning and implementation - \$11-15M in bond funding 0002 ALL 04 07 Upgrade Network Infrastructure from 1 GHz backbone to 10 GHz backbone Year 1 - Upgrade the core routers and switches \$2M project.
 Buy Cisco UCS servers and Nimble Network storage appliances.
 COMPLETED Year 2- Upgrade access-layerswitches, upgrade wireless access points.
 IN PROGRESS Year 3- Upgrade wiriing and switches and access points and expand adding new access points.
-36 months In process 0003 ALL 01 06 ADA 504/508 WCAG 2.0 Compliance Work with Department Web authors to verify and or correct their Web content for ADA compliance.
-Ensure all PDFs, Videos, and Forms are ADA compliant. ongoing ongoing 0004 ALL 04 06 Migrate SRJC Web to Drupal 8 Transfer all Department Web pages to Acquia 12 months Complete 0005 ALL 02 06 Implement standard instructor work station on all SRJC sites Work with Media and Academic Affairs to develop and implement a single standard hardware and software configuration for a consistent instructor station standard for the SRJC.
-Ongoing deployment of current instructor station standard configuration. ongoing ongoing 0006 ALL 04 06 Implement effective software tools for MacOS and iOS manamagent Continue to implement Jamf management system for MacOS and iOS systems. ongoing ongoing 0007 ALL 00 00 Implement Multifactor Authentication for increased security of sensitive data Place an additional barrier (factor of authentication) between hackers and sensitive data, by raising the authentication bar to include "something you have".
-12 months In process
+36 months - \$2M in bond funding for equipment and consulting - Network Tech time to plan, install and test - Coordination with Facilities and Capital improvement 0003 ALL 01 06 ADA 504/508 WCAG 2.0 Compliance Work with Department Web authors to verify and or correct their Web content for ADA compliance.
+Ensure all PDFs, Videos, and Forms are ADA compliant. ongoing - Staff time to manage compliance checking - Dedicated Accessibility Coordinator and two student workers to correct accessibility defects - Provide staff training

+Rank Location SP M Goal Objective Time Frame Progress to Date 0004 ALL 04 06 Migrate SRJC Web to Drupal 9 Transfer all Department Web pages to Acquia 12 months Completed 0005 ALL 02 06 Implement standard instructor work station on all SRJC sites Work with Media and Academic Affairs to develop and implement a single standard hardware and software configuration for a consistent instructor station standard for the SRJC.
+Ongoing deployment of current instructor station standard configuration. ongoing - ITG Bond funding for new workstations - Staff time to image and implement 0006 ALL 04 06 Implement effective software tools for MacOS and iOS manamagent Continue to implement Jamf management system for MacOS and iOS systems.
+12 months Completed 0007 ALL 00 00 Implement Multifactor Authentication for increased security of sensitive data Place an additional barrier (factor of authentication) between hackers and sensitive data, by raising the authentication bar to include "something you have".
+12 months Completed